 You may accept a gift of substantial value so long as the giver is not from a prohibited source.
 For example, you can accept a gift of substantial value that is motivated by the giver 's family relationship or personal friendship with you, rather than by your public position.
-Finally, you may have to disclose the source of certain gifts you receive on your financial disclosure form, as discussed below.
+Finally, you may have to disclose the source of certain gifts you receive on a financial disclosure form,